mjwgoh/tech-news-gpt/README.md

 # Multi-Shot Article Generation Project

 ## Objective
 This project leverages multi-shot prompting to automatically generate articles.
-Originally developed for a Quest Ventures PortCo, the published version is sanitized for broader use.

 ## Deployment
 The application is deployed on a Flask server, a lightweight WSGI web application framework.
 This setup provides a balance between ease of use and powerful functionality, suitable for both simple and complex applications.